drwalkrzysztof/Tableau-British-Airways-Review-/README.md

 # Tableau British Airways Review

-This is my very first  interactive dashboard which allows to toggle in between visualisations showing: parameters with a measures, calculated fields, filters and groups category
+This is my very first  interactive dashboard which allows to toggle in between visualisations showing: parameters with a measures, calculated fields, filters and group category

 # Problem statement